 Tigh na Rois

-Our sincere thanks go to the following funding bodies for their assistance and to all of those private donations (however small) which enabled us to complete the project which is now an important hub for the history of the area.
-Also thanks to Phil McDermott, Isle of Mull, who provided photographs of the completed renovation.
+RoMHC would like to thank the following funding bodies for their assistance and to all the private donations, large and small, which enabled the completion of the project which is now an important hub for the history of the area.

-The Heritage Lottery Fund, Forward Scotland, Highland and Island Enterprise, Argyll & The Islands Whelk Leader+ programme and Scottish Natural Heritage.
+The Heritage Lottery Fund, Forward Scotland, Highland and Islands Enterprise, Argyll & The Islands Whelk Leader+ Programme and Scottish Natural Heritage.
+Also thanks to Phil McDermott, Isle of Mull, who provided photographs of the completed renovation for the website gallery.

 The Ross of Mull is an extraordinary microcosm of all that draws visitors to the Hebridean Islands.
 The scenery, as you travel along the single-track road from the ferry at Craignure is breath-taking.
 You experience in the many walks in the area a true sense of wilderness; the secret bays with their beaches of silvery sand, the abundance of wildlife and the innumerable marks on the landscape of the lives of past generations and communities long gone.
 The Ross of Mull is a compelling place for anyone fascinated by history and the ancient way of life of the Gaelic people.

 By Phone: 01681 700659 By Email: firstname.lastname@example.org